JonnyMarx98/comp110-worksheets/worksheet_C/README.md

 C) It is still correct because every value of j is still checked with every value of I.

-D) The algorithm will run twice as fast because it will not check the same list index's twice like the original algorithm would.
+D) The algorithm will run twice as fast because it will not check the same list indexes twice like the original algorithm would.
 For example  in the original algorithm, if I = 5 and j = 4 it would check if list[5] = list[4] which is the same as if I = 4 and j= 5.

 E) No its not quadratic because it no longer has to check the through n*n times.